- How is breast cancer treated?

 Possible side effects: Side effects of these operations can include pain, temporary swelling, tenderness, and hard scar tissue that forms in the surgical site.
 As with all operations, bleeding and infection at the surgery site are also possible.

 The larger the portion of breast removed, the more likely it is that you will see a change in the shape of the breast afterward.
-If the breasts look very different after surgery, it may be possible to have some type of reconstructive surgery (see the section, "Reconstructive surgery"), or to have the size of the unaffected breast reduced to make the breasts more symmetrical.
+If your breasts look very different after surgery, it may be possible to have some type of reconstructive surgery (see "Reconstructive surgery" below), or to have the size of the unaffected breast reduced to make the breasts more symmetrical.
 It may even be possible to have this done during the initial surgery.
 It's very important to talk with your doctor (and possibly a plastic surgeon) before surgery to get an idea of how your breasts are likely to look afterward, and to learn what your options might be.

 Mastectomy is surgery to remove the entire breast.
 All of the breast tissue is removed, sometimes along with other nearby tissues.

 Simple mastectomy: In this procedure, also called total mastectomy, the surgeon removes the entire breast, including the nipple, but does not remove underarm lymph nodes or muscle tissue from beneath the breast.
-Sometimes both breasts are removed (a double mastectomy), often as preventive surgery in women at very high risk for breast cancer.
+(Sometimes lymph nodes are removed in a different procedure during the same surgery.)
+Sometimes both breasts are removed (a double mastectomy), often as preventive surgery in women at very high risk for getting cancer in the other breast.
 Most women, if they are hospitalized, can go home the next day.
-This is the most common type of mastectomy used to treat breast cancer.
+Simple mastectomy is the most common type of mastectomy used to treat breast cancer.

 Skin-sparing mastectomy: For some women considering immediate reconstruction, a skin-sparing mastectomy can be done.
 In this procedure, most of the skin over the breast (other than the nipple and areola) is left intact.
 This can work as well as a simple mastectomy.
 The amount of breast tissue removed is the same as with a simple mastectomy.